opcow/Ender-3-fan-system-V6/README.md

-## Creality Fan Super Air Force System 3000 ZX 7 Platinum Pro Plus Unlimited Edition Mk 3
+## Creality Fan Super Air Force System 3000 ZX 7 Platinum Pro Plus Unlimited Edition Mk 3 (UPDATED 2019/2/27)

 * Compatible with a 4010/4020/4028 fan for the heat sink and a 5015 blower for part cooling.
 * Designed for the Creality Ender 3.
 Should work on some other Creality Printers.